Gitpabora/Data_reduction_compression/README.md

 ### SVD Steps:
-Step1.getting three component matrices with Red , Blue and green constituents Step2.
-Applying SVD on each of the three components to generate three vectors for each of the matrices Step3.
-Preserving only K  ie Selecting k columns from U matrix and k rows from VT matrix, and resetting rest to zero Step4.
-Reconstructing the coloured components from U and V Step5.
-Final image is formed by concatenating the three components Step5.
+Step1. getting three component matrices with Red , Blue and green constituents

+Step2.
+Applying SVD on each of the three components to generate three vectors for each of the matrices

+Step3.
+Preserving only K  ie Selecting k columns from U matrix and k rows from VT matrix, and resetting rest to zero

+Step4.
+Reconstructing the coloured components from U and V

+Step5.
+Final image is formed by concatenating the three components

+Step5.
 Calculating the  the compression ratio= (original_Bytes-compressed_Bytes) / original_Bytes * 100